interpromoSID2020Airbus/g7_images_sociales/README.md

 &nbsp;
 This directory also contains:
+* `g7_score_insta.ipynb`: some statistics about the relevance of Instagram hashtags compared to the labels we found from the pipeline;
-* `g7_seatguru_results.ipynb` and `g7_seatguru_analysis`: code to compute evaluation scores on SeatGuru images, and display confusion matrices and histograms;
+* `g7_seatguru_results.ipynb` and `g7_seatguru_analysis.ipynb`: code to compute evaluation scores after the pipleine was run on SeatGuru images, and display confusion matrices and histograms.
-* `g7_score_insta.ipynb`: some statistics about the relevance of Instagram hashtags compared to the labels we found.

-After the model choice, the pipeline was runned on Seat Guru images.

-The scores calculation are presented on g7_seatguru_results.ipynb.

-We reached a very high score for the viewpoint : 98,9 % without taking into account images classified as Others and 96,7 % if they are taken into account.
+### Some insights about our results (SeatGuru)
+The `View` model obtained very high scores: **98,9%** without considering images classified as "Others", and **96,7%** with "Others".

-We tried to compare probabilities obtained on Airbus and Boeing against probabilities for other constructors, but we didn’t reach any conclusion enabling to distinguished them.
+We tried to compare probabilities obtained on Airbus and Boeing against probabilities for other aircraft manufacturers, but we didn’t come to any conclusion enabling to distinguish them properly.

-For the manufacturer detection on interior, the score seems satisfying at first glance but must be taken carefully :
+For manufacturer detection on Interiors (`Int_man`), the score seems satisfying at first glance but must be interpreted with caution.
-Indeed :
+Indeed:
-* with only Airbus and Boeing, the score reach 88 %.
+* With only Airbus and Boeing, the score reaches **88%**;
-* when taking into account all manufacturers, the score is 75 %.
+* When taking into account all manufacturers, the score is **75%**.

-However, while we reached near 1 in accuracy score for the training part, and 0.60 for the test part, we can’t excluded that this score is due to the training part learnt by heart.
+However, while train accuracy reached nearly **1** , the test accuracy was only **0.6**.
+We can’t deny that these model's good scores have been achieved thanks to the training part learnt "by heart".

-Images coming from an another social media are needed to know if the model is robust.
-Furthermore, few people are present on Seatguru images, whereas, there are lots of selfies on Instagram.
+The models could be more robust if trained with images coming from more diverse social media.
+Furthermore, few people apprear on SeatGuru images, whereas there are lots of selfies on Instagram, and we think that this issue requires further consideration.

-For the aircraft model in exterior, the accuracy score is very low : 14 % for 11 models taken into account whereas the model was well performing on Airliners.
+For aircraft types detection in Exteriors (`Ext_typ`), the accuracy is very low: **14%** for 11 models taken into account whereas the model performed well on Airliners images.
-Our hypothesis is that images taken by professional and images take by travelers are quite different.
-So, perhaps Airliners is not the best choice to conceive the model.
+Our hypothesis is that images taken by professional photographers and images taken by travellers are quite different.
+Thus, Airliners is probably not the best choice to train the model.

-To conclude, a unique source for the training doesn’t seem to be a good way to create a model able of generalization.
+To conclude, a unique source for the training doesn’t seem to be a good way to create a model able to generalize.
 Furthermore, to train model able of generalization, a bigger amount of data is needed.